yashu1wwww/100-Youtube-Auto-Likes-Using-Localhost/README.md

 --------------------------------------------------------------------------------------------------------------------

-## 👉 Note:Every time YouTube updates the code, it varies.
-So, open the YouTube video, press 'Ctrl+Shift+C' to open the developer tools,
+# 👉 Note:Every time YouTube updates its code, it may vary.
+So, open the YouTube video, press *Ctrl + Shift + C* to open Developer Tools, inspect the elements, find the updated paths, and modify accordingly.

 ---------------------------------------------------------------------------------------------------------------